data-community-of-practice/AI-Graph-Obsidian/tools/what-is-diffusion-model.md

 3. **Denoising Images with U-Net**

 The U-Net architecture plays a crucial role in the denoising process.
 U-Net is a type of convolutional neural network (CNN) that is particularly effective for image-to-image translation tasks.
 It consists of an encoder that compresses the input image into a lower-dimensional representation and a decoder that reconstructs the image from this representation.
-Skip connections between the encoder and decoder layers help preserve spatial information, which is essential for generating detailed images.
+Skipping connections between the encoder and decoder layers help preserve spatial information, which is essential for generating detailed images.

 4. **Noise Prediction and Removal**